UCLOrengoGroup/cath-alphaflow/README.oracle.md

 #### Set up a tunnel so that you can access from wherever you are

+(the variables are dbname and gatename along with the server path)

 add this to your local .ssh/config file (replace someone with your cs cluster username)

 ```